nuScenes: A multimodal dataset for autonomous driving: Experiments

 The matching function also changes the balance between lidar and image based methods.
-In fact, the ordering switches when using center distance matching to favour MonoDIS over both lidar-based methods on the bicycle class (\figref{fig:matching_study}).
+In fact, the ordering switches when using center distance matching to favour MonoDIS over both lidar based methods on the bicycle class (\figref{fig:matching_study}).
 This makes sense since the thin structures of bicycles make them difficult to detect in lidar.
-We conclude that center distance matching is more approporate in order to rank image-based detection methods alongside lidar-based methods.
+We conclude that center distance matching is more appropriate to rank image based methods alongside lidar based methods.

 \mypar{Multiple lidar sweeps improve performance.} According to our evaluation protocol (\secref{sec:tasks:detection}), one is only allowed to use $0.5s$ of previous data to make a detection decision.
 This corresponds to 10 previous lidar sweeps since the lidar is sampled at $20\text{Hz}$.
 We device a simple way of incorporating multiple pointclouds into the PointPillars baseline and investigate the performance impact.
 Accumulation is implemented by moving all pointclouds to the coordinate system of the keyframe and appending a scalar time-stamp to each point indicating the time delta in seconds from the keyframe.
 The encoder includes the time delta as an extra decoration for the lidar points.
 Aside from the advantage of richer pointclouds, this also provides temporal information, which helps the network in localization and enables velocity prediction.
 We experiment with using $1$, $5$, and $10$ lidar sweeps.
 The results show that both detection and velocity estimates improve with an increasing number of lidar sweeps but with diminishing rate of return (\tableref{table:lidar_exp}).